cmccoypdx/PanelHawk/README.md

 package manager of choice.

 # Requirements:
-kivy version 1.11 or higher
+kivy version 1.11 or higher,
-rarfile version 3.0 or higher
-python version 3.5 or higher
+rarfile version 3.0 or higher, python version 3.5 or higher

 # Build and run: